ian-shuman/gjamfinal/README.md

   * Outputs: the validation is computationally intensive, so the out-of-sample prediction for the All_taxa~all_cov_NOASPECT and Reduced_taxa~all_cov_NOASPECT model run type are saved as intermediate outputs as follows:
     * out/cond_pred_all_taxa.RData: conditional prediction with All_taxa model run type
     * out/cond_pred_reduced_taxa.RData: conditional prediction with Reduced_taxa model run type

+* **10.Visualize_OOS.R**: This script produces statistics and figures reported in Shuman et al. (in prep) for assessing the prediction ability of the ecosystem-level and taxon-level out-of-sample (OOS) experiments, depending on the input called into the script and the designation of "all" (community-level) or "reduced" (ecosystem-level) at the beginning of the script.
+The script uses the outputs of 9.Predict_OOS.R and 9.Predict_OOS_conditional.R, but the specific input depends on the simulation of interest.
+  * Inputs: File from the out/ folder.
+The exact files are specified by designating the "type" as "all" (community-level) or "reduced" (ecosystem-level):
+    * comp_envi_all.rds
+    * comp_MES_all.rds
+    * comp_envi_reduced.rds
+    * comp_MES_reduced.rds
+  * Outputs: none.
+Statistics and figures produced

 * **utils.R**: This script contains utility functions for the code.
 Specifically, there is a function for manually calculating the Gelman Rubin diagnostic for assessing chain convergence because our output is not in the proper format to use the default functions available in R. I additionally removed any identical chains (usually 2/4) from the output prior to calculating the diagnostic statistic.
 The identical chains are an artifact of the gjam function and cannot be avoided to the authors' knowledge.
 Removing the identical chains offers a more conservative view of chain convergence.